twinprime19/pdf2md/docs/codebase-summary.md

 # Codebase Summary

 ## Overview
-PDF OCR application built with Node.js that extracts Vietnamese text from scanned PDF documents using Tesseract OCR and system poppler utilities.
+PDF OCR Application is a Node.js-based web application designed for extracting Vietnamese text from scanned PDF documents using Tesseract OCR.
+The application provides a simple web interface for uploading PDF files and downloading extracted text as .txt files with comprehensive Vietnamese language support.

 ## Architecture
-**Type**: Stateless web application with frontend/backend separation **Processing Model**: Synchronous request-response with temporary file cleanup **Port**: 3847 (random port to avoid conflicts)
+**Type**: Stateless three-layer web application with frontend/backend separation **Processing Model**: Synchronous request-response with temporary file cleanup and session isolation **Port**: 3847 (configured to avoid default port conflicts on development machines) **Pattern**: ES6 modules with async/await throughout the codebase

 ## Core Components